 1. Treat The Customer The Same Before and After They Pay

 Too often with kombis you are the most valuable customer in the world before you get in and before you pay.
-By the time you get to your destination you’re no different from a sack of potatoes they were ferrying as a favour.
+By the time you get to your destination you’re no different from a sack of potatoes they were ferrying as a favour to cousin Tonderai who still owes them money from last year’s wedding contributions.
 They will reverse to come pick you up, even carry your bags to the kombi (great service right?).
 The minute your second foot is the car, the driver speeds off leaving you to tumble onto a free seat but not before stepping on a few feet or landing on some ladies bosom.
 When it’s time to get off they hardly care if they drop you off half a kilometre after your intended stop because they couldn’t hear you shouting it over the loud music.
 It’s not their fault you have a tiny voice they say.

 The saddest thing is that most Zimbabwean businesses are run this way.
 We lose value to the client the more we stay in their vicinity and the more we do business with them.
 It shouldn’t be like that!
 To the Zimbabwean startup, I would encourage us to usher in a new era of business.
 After all, the best business comes from word of mouth referrals and all the advertising in the world may fail to save your brand if it now has the mushika shika image.